 Synovial movable joints

 Most of your joints are “synovial joints“.
-They are moveable joints containing a lubricating liquid called synovial fluid.
+They are movable joints containing a lubricating liquid called synovial fluid.
 Synovial joints are predominant in your limbs where mobility is important.
 Ligaments help provide their stability and muscles contract to produce the desired movement.
 The most common synovial joints are listed here: